 By doing so, Vodafone was preempting customer issues.
 Without the tool, phone users suffering outages knew they had a problem, but didn’t understand the cause.
 Their only way of getting info on network-related issues was to call a contact centre.
 That takes time and effort and is something that many people find frustrating.

 Vodafone decided that a better way of serving customers would be the creation of the status checker tool.
-The tool updates in real-time, and displays both unexpected issues and planned maintenance.
+This self-service tool updates in real-time, and displays both unexpected issues and planned maintenance.
 Users enter their location and can immediately see what issue is causing the problem.

 The tool proved a significant success for Vodafone.
 Within a few months of launch, the firm saw a 9% reduction in network-related complaints.
 There were also 54% fewer escalated queries that needed a customer call back.
 By seeking out a new way to answer customer queries, Vodafone made real strides in improving the customer experience.